pintxos/Component/README.md

 Triggers an init event on the main element

 #### destroy()
-Cleans up selector references and ubinds event handlers.
+Cleans up selector references and unbinds all event handlers.
 Also triggers a destroy event on the main element.

 #### isDestroy()
 Is this component destroy or what?